Blurb: Product Photography Photoshoot

 Contractor and equipment acquisition

-With cost savings as a priority, I utilized my personal network and equipment to source studio space, aprop stylist, and equipment (backdrop, camera, lenses, software, lighting, props, etc.).
+With cost savings as a priority, I utilized my personal network to source studio space, a prop stylist, and equipment (backdrop, camera, lenses, software, lighting, props, etc.).

 Component 4